 If an owner wants to know you're not a weirdo, they meet you.
 They meet their dog.
 That's what a meet-and-greet is for.
 Adults can assess other adults without a platform charging money to run a name through a database.

-Rover markets a "Guarantee" that covers up to $25,000 CAD in vet bills if your dog gets hurt on a walk.
-Sounds amazing!
-Here's what their own Guarantee Terms actually say:
+The big walking app markets a "Guarantee" that covers up to $25,000 CAD in vet bills if your dog gets hurt on a walk.
+Sounds great.
+Then you read their own terms and find this:

-Then it gets better.
-To actually collect, your claim has to pass all of these filters:
+Then it gets worse.
+To actually collect a claim, you have to clear all of these filters:

-It's not insurance.
-They wrote that themselves, in all caps.
-It's a marketing asset with a 250-dollar tollbooth in front of it.
+It's a marketing asset with a $250 tollbooth in front of it.

 We don't sell you one.
-We tell you the truth: if you want real pet insurance, buy it from a company that's actually regulated as an insurer.
-Don't pay a marketplace to pretend.
+If you want real coverage, buy real pet insurance from a real, regulated insurer.
+Don't pay a marketplace to play pretend.

-Look at a Rover receipt.
+Look at the competition's receipt.
 Then look at ours.
 Decide who's being straight with you.

 Per-walk base, additional-dog add-on, overnight rate.
 You decide.